 Wes is a web software developer for the city of Nashville.
 He is bringing his experience with web development, new technology, and innovative thinking to help keep the Ms. Wheelchair organization up to date with the constantly changing technology needs.

-Involved with Ms. Wheelchair Tennessee since 2013
+-Involved with the Ms. Wheelchair Tennessee organization since 2013-

 Bliss was first introduced to the organization in 2013 when she competed in the Ms. Wheelchair Tennessee Competition.
 She was awarded Ms. Congeniality and was crowned Ms. Wheelchair Tennessee 2013.
 Bliss went on to become Ms. Wheelchair America 2014 First Runner Up.
 From February 2016 until June 2020 she served as the State Coordinator for the Ms. Wheelchair Tennessee program.
 Currently Bliss is the Treasurer of Ms. Wheelchair Tennessee.